 Once high heat is detected where a CO2 system is in place, the sensors trigger the system to dump CO2 into the process area or equipment/duct to extinguish the fire.
 An alternative to CO2 is water deluge suppression.
 Like CO2, a water system has sensors that detect heat or a fire source via infrared detection which triggers the system to dump water into the process.
 The water system, if applicable, is generally a less expensive option.

-A third option is a FM200 suppression system.
+A third option is an FM200 suppression system.
 FM200 is a synthetic/chemical fire suppression gas and extinguishes a fire by removing the free radicals or heat elements from the fire triangle.

 Fire protection systems address mitigation at the onset of a potential fire through the following means:

 - Fire Sprinkler System– A fire sprinkler system is an active fire protection method, consisting of a water supply system having adequate pressure and flow rate to a water distribution piping system.
 Fire sprinkler heads along the water piping, are positioned within the collector and the duct.
-The sprinklers have a fusible link which melts at design temperature and are designed in accordance with NFPA 13 and NFPA 15, which require a sprinkler discharge density of 25 gpm/ft² for bag house collectors and 0.20 gpm/ft² for ducts, hoppers and cyclones.
+The sprinklers have a fusible link that melts at design temperature and is designed in accordance with NFPA 13 and NFPA 15, which require a sprinkler discharge density of 25 GPM/ft² for baghouse collectors and 0.20 GPM/ft² for ducts, hoppers, and cyclones.

 Fire prevention systems are designed to remove ignition sources, before an event occurs, through the following means: